GMLC-TDC/HELICS/docs/ROADMAP.md

 This will be the last of the 2.X series releases, there will likely be at least one patch release after this before fully moving to 3.0

 - Internal text based (probably JSON) message format option for general backwards compatibility
-- prep for HELICS 3 transition
+- Prep for HELICS 3 transition

 ## \[3.0\] ~ 2021-7-10 Final release